This is the tentative Table of Contents for the book I hope this site will one day become:

 The Just World Fallacy and Socialization

 The idea here is to focus on how we are broadly socialized to believe in certain ideas about justice, which do not actually exist.
-There are just some examples and I imagine the chapter being significantly longer:
+These are just some examples and I imagine the chapter being significantly longer:

 The Just World Fallacy and Education